 - Vancouver has three of Canada’s five tech unicorns (startups valued at more than $1 billion), namely Slack, Hootsuite and Avigilon

 - nearly 101,000 tech professionals across British Columbia (BC), with some 75,000 working in Vancouver

 - The industry generates more than $23 billion in revenue and $15 billion in GDP

 - BC’s tech hub is located in downtown Vancouver, a major draw — and a proven factor in increasing overall productivity

 - The sector includes: Software as a Service (SaaS), social media, business intelligence, security and financial tech, e-commerce, and web technologies.

 - Wireless technology is at the forefront of this sector.
 This is evidenced by the fact that Canada’s Centre of Excellence for Wireless Commercialization – Wavefront – is headquartered here in the city.
-BC now has 1,200 wireless companies employing 10,200 people, with industry revenues topping $3 billion.
-Further proof that this subsector is thriving lies in the fact that the Canada Accelerator and Incubator Program (CAIP) recently awarded over 1/3 of their funding to accelerators located in Vancouver in order to help these innovative entrepreneurs build better tech companies.

 - A Startup Visa, championed federally by passionate Vancouverites, dedicated solely to attracting the sector’s top global entrepreneurial talent has helped the city become a true talent magnet

-- The sector boasts some major global and homegrown players, including Microsoft, Amazon, Cisco Systems, Samsung, SAP, and Zenefits, as well as Absolute Software, ACL Service, TELUS, BuildDirect and Vision Critical.
+- The sector boasts some major global and homegrown players, including Microsoft, Amazon, Apple, Cisco Systems, Samsung, SAP, and Zenefits, as well as Absolute Software, ACL Service, TELUS, BuildDirect and Vision Critical.